THE MESSAGE OF THE TWO WITNESSES

 Healing for the family of a Christian.

-And he touched her hand, and the fever left her: and she arose, and ministered unto them.
+So He touched her hand, and the fever left her.
+And she arose and served them.
 (Matthew 8:15)

 Peter’s mother-in-law was not an apostle and perhaps not even a believer.
 But the Lord healed her because she was Peter’s relative.